jerryhgladinet/docs/admin/source/chapter05.rst

 This is the default setting in the Advanced -> Active Directory Settings.

-As long as the "Don't allow user auto-creation" is not checked, Active Directory users will be allowed to go to the web portal and login.
+As long as the "Don't allow user auto-creation" is not checked, Active Directory users will be allowed to go to the web portal and log in.
 The first time the user logs in, its CentreStack account will be automatically provisioned.

 .. figure:: _static/image_s6_3_00.png
     :align: center